A further 75 cases of omicron variant confirmed in England

 People infected with the omicron variant in England have now been located in the East Midlands, East of England, London, North East, North West, South East, South West and West Midlands.

-According to the report from the UK Health Security Agency (UKHSA), they are carrying out targeted testing in locations where the positive cases were likely to be infectious.
+The UK Health Security Agency (UKHSA) said targeted testing was being carried in locations where the positive cases were likely to be infectious.

-It comes as the first omicron coronavirus case was confirmed today in Wales.
+The first omicron coronavirus case was also confirmed on Friday in Wales.

 Meanwhile, a further 16 cases were identified in Scotland on Friday - bringing the country’s total to 29.

-As it stands, there remains no confirmed omicron cases in Northern Ireland.
+As it stands, there remain no confirmed omicron cases in Northern Ireland.

-Dr Jenny Harries, Chief Executive of UKHSA, has said that a number of the cases detected have no links to travel, suggesting that the UK has “a small amount of community transmission.”
+Dr Jenny Harries, chief executive of UKHSA, has said a number of the cases detected have no links to travel, suggesting that the UK has “a small amount of community transmission”.

 “We have started to see cases where there are no links to travel, suggesting that we have a small amount of community transmission.
 That’s why it’s so important that everybody, everywhere, takes simple steps to protect themselves from infection.
 Please wear face coverings in line with government guidance, let in fresh air when mixing indoors and wash your hands regularly.”